willy-r/resiliaflix/README.md

 ResiliaFlix is a website of movies that priorizes you.
 Be happy, be safe and watch a movie right now!

+> Obs: The website uses `localStorage` to save some infos about the authentication, to get full access on the site, you need an account but this account is just a fantasy to simulate a real authentication system, so you can use any email and password when registering, but you need to provide the same credentials to login.

 ## Contributors ✨